 The actual customer experience with the company indicates that RH still has a way to go to reach its promised quality of after-sale customer service.

 While service problems are not as severe as in the past, they have not been completely corrected.
-Our most recent tests of RH's customer service produced marginally favorable results, and the Better Business Bureau, which formerly rated the company poorly, now rates RH A- on its scale of A+ to F for its handling of 79 customer complaints reported over the past three years.
+Our most recent tests of RH's customer service produced marginally favorable results, and the Better Business Bureau, which formerly rated the company poorly, now rates RH an A+ on its scale of A+ to F for its handling of 66 customer complaints reported over the past three years.

-When we compare Restoration Hardware warranty service to a company that offers top quality warranty support, like the vast difference between first class and other class customer service is very evident.
+When we compare Restoration Hardware customer service to a company that offers top quality support, like the vast difference between first class and other class customer service is very evident.